Introduction

 2. Is the organization planning on expanding or cutting back services?

-3. Are there plans to change the way in which services are to be delivered?
+3. Are there plans to change how services are to be delivered?

 4. What are the on-site testing needs of the medical providers?

-Answers to these questions should be the first step in any consideration of purchasing new equipment.
+Answers to these questions should be the first step in purchasing new equipment.

-Perhaps the most important question is determining the on-site testing needs of the medical providers.
+Perhaps the most critical question is determining the medical providers' on-site testing needs.
 Which tests are essential for the providers?
-Which would be helpful but maybe not essential and which are not needed?
-Secondarily will the bringing of additional testing in-house be profitable and or help pay for other ancillary services in the facility?
+Which would be helpful but maybe unnecessary, and which are not?
+Secondarily, will additional testing in-house be profitable and/or help pay for other ancillary services in the facility?